 EdData: Education Data for Decision Making

-EdData is a mechanism whose primary role is to improve the accuracy, timeliness, accessibility, and use of data for education policy and program planning.
+EdData is a mechanism the primary role of which is to improve the accuracy, timeliness, accessibility, and use of data for education policy and program planning.
 This goal is accomplished by collecting primary data to increase individual and institutional capacity for education data collection, analysis, and dissemination.

 The following are examples of activities that are within the scope of EdData: